Instagram page sparks outcry on DMBA's birth control coverage - The Daily Universe

 DMBA’s medical plans cover other fertility services including artificial insemination and in vitro fertilization, but exclude from any coverage “family planning, including contraception, birth control devices, and/or sterilization procedures unless the covered individual meets DMBA’s current medical criteria.”

 The conditions that would qualify an individual for birth control coverage are not found in DMBA’s explanations of benefits or other documentation.
-Multiple calls to DMBA and Magellan Health, the company it contracts with to manage prescriptions, found no representative who was willing to provide any criteria that DMBA nurses use in determining who to accept pre-authorizations for and who to deny.
+Multiple calls to DMBA and Magellan Health, the company it contracts with to manage prescriptions, found no representative who could provide any criteria that DMBA nurses use in determining who to accept pre-authorizations for and who to deny.

-In fact, Magellan insisted repeatedly that most birth control is covered and proved it by filing a test claim for an oral contraceptive on behalf of an individual on the call.
-That claim, despite flying in the face of DMBA’s policy, was approved — because DMBA never saw it.
+In fact, Magellan said that most birth control is covered and proved it by filing a test claim for an oral contraceptive on behalf of an individual on the call.
+That claim, despite contradicting DMBA’s policy, was approved — because DMBA never saw it.

 If the @dmba_stories account is any indication, many claims for birth control to treat serious medical conditions at the sincere urging of the doctor are nevertheless denied under the “guidelines” at DMBA without ever being forwarded on to Magellan for approval.

-DMBA’s nurses and administrators — individuals who have never examined the patient themselves — have denied treatment to individuals suffering from endometriosis, repeated ectopic pregnancies and dangerous miscarriages, severe postpartum depression, risk of cancer and even the insistence of a doctor that a future pregnancy would result in death.
-(Death — a condition one would reasonably think should be prevented under DMBA’s generous preventative care coverage).
+Individuals whose experiences were posted on @dmba_stories claim that DMBA’s nurses and administrators — who have never examined the patient themselves — have denied treatment to patients suffering from endometriosis, repeated ectopic pregnancies and dangerous miscarriages, severe postpartum depression, risk of cancer and even the insistence of a doctor that a future pregnancy would result in death.

 The Affordable Care Act, popularly known as Obamacare, requires health insurance providers to pay for contraceptives.
 DMBA’s exclusionary policy is legal in part due to a landmark 2014 Supreme Court case, Burwell v.
 Hobby Lobby, in which the court ruled that under the Religious Freedom Restoration Act, employers are not required to cover birth control if it contradicts the company’s religious values.